trayio/falafel/README.md

 ## Trigger connectors

-Trigger connectors follow a normal file structure, but you'll also need to:
+Trigger connectors follow a similar file structure to regular connectors, but the message folder also needs to contain:

+* `destroy.js` - a file to remove the webhook created, if any (`message_destroy`)
-* Add a `trigger.js` file
+* `request.js` - a file to handle incoming HTTP triggers (`message_request`)
-* Add `init_destroy` methods for each message
+* `response.js` - a file to format and handle the reply from a workflow to the connector (`message_response`).
+Only required if your connector is request/response.

 ```